Child Tax Credit: How Do You Opt Out Of Advance Monthly Payments?

 “It’s an advance payment based off of your estimated benefit, given what your income is going to be in 2021, based off of what your income was 2020 or 2019,” says Stephen Nuñez, the Lead Researcher on Guaranteed Income at the Jain Family Institute, an applied research organization in the social sciences.
 (Nuñez studies cash welfare policy, that includes field work to answer policy-relevant questions about the social safety net.)
 “So there is a possibility, of course, that your income changes from year to year, so that the estimate is actually fairly far off from what your actual income is.”

 Given the decline of the economy in 2020 as compared to its surge in 2021, drastic income changes seem plausible if not expected.
 A parent who lost her job in March of 2020 and found a new one in January of 2021 could earn more money this year than last year.
 However, the IRS will base her monthly Child Tax Credit payments on her 2020 income.
-If the new job pushes her above the income threshold, she will be overpaid.
+If the new job pushes her above the income threshold, the IRS will overpay her.

 “Imagine a world where based off of your income in 2020, they give you $3,000,” Nuñez suggested.
 “It turns out that based off your income in 2021, you actually only were supposed to receive only $2,400.
 Well then at tax time, there would be a claw-back.
 They will say, sorry, we overpaid you, because our guess was incorrect.
 So you need to pay us back $600.”